 Everybody has sensitive data with them.
 Whether you are a large multinational corporation or an individual with a single computer, there is always some data that you don’t want someone else to see.
 When you are using a computer, you have different options to prevent access to that sensitive data.
 One way to avoid this access on your MacBook is to create private folders on your Mac.
-In this article, we will tell you about the different ways that you can use to lock your folders on a mac.
+In this article, we will tell you about the different ways that you can use to lock a folder on a mac.

 Why to Lock a Folder on Your Mac?